 i) 38 points - we no longer require a 4 at Maths or English GCSE as per the DfE's policy.
 Some subjects, including A Level Maths and Sciences require a 6 or 5 grade at GCSE.

 If the school is oversubscribed, priority will first be given to:

-- 1. Children Looked After, or previously looked after, in line with the definition given under 'Rule 1' above. - 2.
-Children living outside the priority area on the basis of distance, with those living nearest to the school given priority.
+1. Children Looked After, or previously looked after, in line with the definition given under 'Rule 1' above.